simonw/llm/docs/help.md

 ```
 Usage: llm logs list [OPTIONS]

-  Show logged prompts and their responses
+  Show recent logged prompts and their responses

 Options:
   -n, --count INTEGER  Number of entries to show - 0 for all